Why We Need đ„ Intersectional AI

 The reach of AI requires Intersectionality at every level

 Intersectional AI needs tools we can access, understand, and actually use.
-In “Anatomy of an AI System,” Kate Crawford and Vladan Joler (2018) map out the vast tangible effects of convenient, immaterial-seeming AI that require "a vast planetary network, fueled by the extraction of non-renewable materials, labor, and data. [
+In âAnatomy of an AI System,â Kate Crawford and Vladan Joler (2018) map out the vast tangible effects of convenient, immaterial-seeming AI that require "a vast planetary network, fueled by the extraction of non-renewable materials, labor, and data. [âŠ] it is hard to 'see' any of these processes individually, let alone collectively."
+And understanding isn't enough, they argue, "without forms of real choice, and corporate accountability, mere transparency won't shift the weight of the current power asymmetries."

 "To the casual observer, it looks like it has never been easier to build AI [creating] a false idea of the 'democratization' of AI.
 While 'off the shelf' machine learning tools, like TensorFlow, are becoming more accessible from the point of view of setting up your own system, the underlying logics of those systems, and the datasets for training them are accessible to and controlled by very few entities.
 In the dynamic of dataset collection through platforms like Facebook, users are feeding and training the neural networks with behavioral data, voice, tagged pictures and videos or medical data.
 In an era of extractivism, the real value of that data is controlled and exploited by the very few at the top of the pyramid."
 (Crawford/Joler 2018) 9